xlwings/xlwings/docs/datastructures.rst

 Data Structures Tutorial
 ========================

 This tutorial gives you a quick introduction to the most common use cases and default behaviour of xlwings when reading and writing values.
-For an in-depth documentation of how to control things using the ``options`` method, have a look at :ref:`converters`.
+For an in-depth documentation of how to control the behavior using the ``options`` method, have a look at :ref:`converters`.

+All code samples below depend on the following import:

+    >>> import xlwings as xw

 Single Cells
 ------------